shubham691438/data-model-generator/README.md

 ---
 Testing prompt: -
 For solution Doc-
-"Added the BRD in the BRD-Provided Folder, generate the solution document in the solution-doc-generated directory => go throught the template BRD-templates and solution-doc-templates, take .cursor rules in considaration to generate the solution doc update the rule accordingly"
+"Added the BRD in the BRD-Provided Folder, generate the solution document in the solution-doc-generated directory
+1) go throught the template BRD-templates and solution-doc-templates, take .cursor rules in considaration to g   enerate the solution doc
+2) Create the solution-doc for the following file BRD in the .md format
+3) update the rule accordingly
+Note: - if there is a need to use the python script and downloading libraries generate the virtual Enviroment "

 *Last updated: December 2024*